-- you use your car to carry bulky tools or equipment (such as an extension ladder or cello) which you use for work and cannot leave at work - your home is a base for employment (you started work at home and travelled to a workplace to continue work for the same employer), or - you have shifting places of employment (you regularly work at more than one place each day).
+- you use your car to carry bulky tools or equipment (such as an extension ladder or cello) which your employer requires you to use for work and cannot leave at work - your home is a base for employment (you were required to start work at home and travelled to a workplace to continue work for the same employer), or - you have shifting places of employment (you regularly work at more than one place each day).

-Claim at this item any work-related car expenses incurred in earning income shown on a PAYG payment summary - foreign employment.
+Claim at this item any work-related car expenses incurred in earning assessable income shown on a PAYG payment summary - foreign employment.

-You must go to ato.gov.au/instructions2016 and read question D1 for more information about shifting places of employment.
+You must go to ato.gov.au/instructions2017 and read question D1 for more information about shifting places of employment.